-The productivity trends of the most relevant sources are depicted in the image below.
+The productivity trends of the most relevant sources are depicted in the graph below.
 Notably, during the period from 1979 to 1987, there was minimal interest in these journals, with limited to no publications recorded.
-However, the landscape began to shift in subsequent years.
+However, the situation began to change in subsequent years.

-Figure 1.4.
-Core sources by Bradford's Law
+Figure 4.
+Core sources by Bradford's Law Source: own computation based on bibliometrix package in R Studio.

 Publications in the "Journal of Cleaner Production" first emerged in 2003, marking the beginning of its contribution to the field.
-Similarly, the "Sustainability" journal commenced its publications in 2016, followed by the "Journal of Sustainable Finance & Investment" in 2018.
+Similarly, the "Sustain-ability" journal commenced its publications in 2016, followed by the "Journal of Sustainable Finance & Investment" in 2018.